awesome-algorand/awesome-algorand/.github/docs/sandbox.md

+> This resource is auto indexed by AwesomeAlgo, all credits to sandbox, for more details refer to https://github.com/algorand/sandbox

+---

 # Algorand Sandbox

 This is a fast way to create and configure an Algorand development environment with [Algod](https://github.com/algorand/go-algorand) and [Indexer](https://github.com/algorand/indexer).